From Valley of the Gods to an ancient Anasazi site, see the grandeur of Bears Ears

 The rugged desert terrain in Southeast Utah is filled with towering red rock formations, significant Native American archeological sites, sprawling fields of sage-colored scrub brush, and of course its namesake, the Bears Ears buttes.

-Here are some of photos NPR photographer Claire Harbage visited the area on her reporting trip in July 2021:
+Here are some photos from NPR photographer Claire Harbage who visited the area on a reporting trip in July 2021:

 Claire Harbage/NPR